 All healthcare facilities, including VSQGs operating under 35 Ill.
 Adm.
-Code 722.114 instead of Subpart P, and reverse distributors are prohibited from discharging hazardous waste pharmaceuticals to a sewer system that passes through to a publicly-owned treatment works.
-Healthcare facilities and reverse distributors remain subject to the prohibitions in 40 CFR 403.5(b), incorporated by reference in 35 Ill.
+Code 722.114 in lieu of this Subpart P, and reverse distributors are prohibited from discharging hazardous waste pharmaceuticals to a sewer system that passes through to a publicly-owned treatment works.
+Healthcare facilities and reverse distributors remain subject to the prohibitions in 40 CFR 403.5(b)(1), incorporated by reference in 35 Ill.
 Adm.
 Code 720.111.